Privacy Policy

 Product analytics and session replay.
 We use PostHog for product analytics, including session replay, to understand how people use our site and dashboard.
 On the public marketing site, replay captures page content as it appears.
 On the authenticated dashboard, where your API keys, provider keys, billing information, and logs are visible, all text and input fields are masked in replay recordings, so no sensitive content is ever captured there.

 Cookies.
 WorkOS sets a session and authentication cookie so you can stay logged in.
 PostHog sets analytics cookies and local identifiers to associate activity with a session or user.
+Cloudflare Turnstile, which protects our public forms from bots, may set its own cookie while it verifies your browser.

 How We Use Information